Luka (song): Music video

-The accompanying music video for "Luka" was directed by Michael Patterson and Candice Reckinge.
+The accompanying music video for "Luka" was directed by Michael Patterson (who later went on to create MC Skat Kat) and Candice Reckinge.
 It was shot over three days in New York City.
-The part of Luka was played by actor Jason Cerbone (who years later played Jackie Aprile Jr. on the series The Sopranos), who was chosen after the directors auditioned more than 90 children for the part.
+The part of Luka was played by actor Jason Cerbone (who years later played Jackie Aprile Jr. on the crime drama television series The Sopranos), who was chosen after the directors auditioned more than 90 children for the part.